Financial Aid Information for Undocumented/DACAmented Students

 Institutional Work-Study is awarded, based on need, to AB540 students who are eligible to work.
 For AB540 students who are also undocumented, need is determined by the California Dream Act Application (CADAA).
 CADAA applicants must also hold a valid work authorization status in the United States to be eligible (e.g., certain individuals with pending asylum cases, Temporary Protected Status recipients, U Visa recipients, etc.).

-Because funding is limited, not all students with need receive a Work-Study award.
+Because funding is limited, not all students with need receive a Work-Study offer.
 Work-Study allows a student to earn financial aid through employment.
-Instead of a financial aid payment, the student's Work-Study award is paid in the form of a payroll check for time/hours worked.
+Instead of a financial aid payment, the student's Work-Study funding is paid in the form of a payroll check for time/hours worked.
 All job listings are available online at Handshake.
+For more information, visit Undergraduate Work-Study.

 For more information, please visit UC California Dream Act Application tips provided by the University of California.
-CSAC also provides useful resources about the CADAA.
-We also have listed a variety of resources available to undocumented/DACAmented students, including scholarship opportunities:
+We also have listed a variety of resources available to AB540 and undocumented students, including scholarship opportunities:

 Information on AB540